North West Singing "You Are So Beautiful" To Kim K Will Make Your Heart Melt

 North West Singing “You Are So Beautiful” To Kim K Will Make Your Heart Melt

 Few things in life bring me as much joy as the children of Kim Kardashian and Kanye West.
 I mean seriously, these kids are cute AF and have better closets than most people I know.
 Just when I thought North West couldn't get any cuter, she did.
 On Aug.
-28, Kim K took to Snapchat to share a video of her four-year-old daughter serenading her.
+28, Kim K took to Snapchat to share a video of her 4-year-old daughter serenading her.
 To what song?
 “You Are So Beautiful.”
 YOU.
 ARE.
 SO.
 BEAUTIFUL.
 Where does she learn this stuff?!
 I swear, I can't.
 My heart has melted all over the floor.
 Kim Kardashian's Snapchat of North West is literally the cutest thing on the internet right now.

 In the Snapchat, Kardashian looks like she's sneakily trying to capture the heartwarming moment.
 I don't blame her — I would want to remember this moment forever, too.
-North sweetly sings in a t-shirt that says “In Memory of Aaliyah,” but then seemingly starts to get a little shy.
+North sweetly sings in a T-shirt that says “In Memory of Aaliyah,” but then seemingly starts to get a little shy.
 After her solo performance, Kardashian squeals, “You are so sweet!”

 Kim K definitely loves sharing sweet videos of North and her 20-month-old son, Saint.
 Check out the video below for the full Snapchat of North's debut performance.
 The song starts about 58 seconds in.